isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-diatomaceous-earth-for-fleas-on-cats.markdown

 **Step 2**
 - Vacuum those places where your cat likes to hang out the most.
 By this, you will collect any eggs that have not hatched.
 DE does not affect the eggs and will wait for them to hatch, so it acts.
 **Step 3**
 - Sprinkle the areas with DE.
 Always ensure that the surfaces are dry since damp conditions reduce the effectiveness of DE.
-You can use an applicator of your choice.Â Leave the DE on the surfaces for some weeks.
+You can use an applicator of your choice.
+Leave the DE on the surfaces for some weeks.
 **Step 4-**
 Let your cat roam around the places you have applied DE for some days and then bathe it.
 Ensure that you use a soap-free moisturizing shampoo.
 **Step 5- **